 The pages of the spectral sequence naturally inherit a $\Lambda$-module structure from the filtration, with multiplication by $T^j$ acting from the $p$th column of \eqref{eqSSPage} to the $(p+j)$th.
 On $\ssE{1}$ this coincides with the $\Lambda$-module structure on $H^*(L; \Lambda)$.
 The differentials $\diff_r$ are all manifestly $\Lambda$-linear.
 Similarly, $\gr HF^*$ has the structure of a $\Lambda$-module, with $T^j$ shifting up $j$ levels of the filtration, and the isomorphism with $\ssE{\infty}$ is $\Lambda$-linear.

-Pick a perturbation $\mathscr{D}'$ of $\mathscr{D}$ and use this to define a pearl complex $C'$.
-Using a comparison map $C' \rightarrow C$, which is a quasi-isomorphism preserving the filtration, we can then construct a product
+\begin{rmk} This construction is canonical in the following sense.
+Suppose we built the spectral sequence $(\ssE{r}', \diff_r')_{r=1}^\infty$ from different auxiliary data $\mathscr{D}'$.
+The comparison map $c : C \rightarrow C'$ respects the filtrations so induces pagewise chain maps $\ssE{r} \rightarrow \ssE{r}'$ between the spectral sequences.
+Since $c$ agrees with the classical Morse comparison map on the associated graded complex, the map between the first pages corresponds to the natural identification $\ssE{1} = H^*(L; R) \otimes \Lambda = \ssE{1}'$, and the maps between later pages are all induced by this, and so are all quasi-isomorphisms. \end{rmk}

-defining the ring structure on $HF^*$.
-This product also respects the filtration, so we obtain a multiplicative structure on our spectral sequence.
-Explicitly, there is a product $*_r$ on each $\ssE{r}$ (for $r=1, 2 \dots, \infty$), satisfying a Leibniz rule with respect to $\diff_r$, and such that $*_{r+1}$ is the product induced on $\ssE{r+1}=H(\ssE{r})$ by $*_r$.
-Note that $*_1$ is precisely the (Morse-theoretic) classical cup product $\cupprod$, whilst $*_\infty$ is the product induced on $\ssE{\infty} \cong \gr HF^*$ by the Floer product.
+The product on $C$ respects the filtration so gives a multiplicative structure on our spectral sequence.
+In other words, there is a product $*_r$ on each $\ssE{r}$ (for $r=1, 2 \dots, \infty$), satisfying a Leibniz rule with respect to $\diff_r$, and such that $*_{r+1}$ is the product induced on $\ssE{r+1}=H(\ssE{r})$ by $*_r$.
+Note that $*_1$ is precisely the (Morse-theoretic) classical cup product $\smile$, whilst $*_\infty$ is the product induced on $\ssE{\infty} \cong \gr HF^*$ by the Floer product.
 Since the chain-level multiplication is $\Lambda$-bilinear, all of the $*_r$ also have this property.

-A typical application of this spectral sequence, which will be a key step some of our later arguments, is the following well-known result due to Biran--Cornea \cite[Proposition 6.1.1]{BCQS}.
+A typical application of this spectral sequence, which will be a key step in some of our later arguments, is the following well-known result due to Biran--Cornea \cite[Proposition 6.1.1]{BCQS}.